Jobs for Women campaign: Legacy

 The Jobs for Women campaign and court case had garnered much attention from the community, government, and media.
 Not only did this allow for anti-discriminatory hiring adjustments at AI&S, but a rework of laws that had allowed for discriminatory policies such as section 65 of the NSW Factories, Shops, and Industries Act.

 Former Sex Discrimination Commissioner Sue Walpole described the case as "the most important piece of discrimination litigation that has occurred in this country".

 The campaign and several court cases took 14 years, making it the longest-running sex discrimination claim in Australia.

-In 2020, Robynne Murphy released a documentary called Women of Steel about the campaign.
+In 2020, Robynne Murphy released a documentary called Women of Steel about the campaign, which was selected for competition at the 2020 Sydney Film Festival, and the 2021 Melbourne Documentary Film Festival, where it won an award.
+It also won the Macquarie-PHA Applied History Award in 2020.